How to Achieve Zero Waste in Your Business

 Assess Your Company’s Current Waste Management and Disposal

 The primary objective of this step is to understand the waste stream that your business generates.
-You might also consider enlisting the services of a waste management company to perform a professional waste audit on your behalf.

 A professional waste audit is a detailed analysis of waste generation, management, and disposal of a business during a given period.
 It involves categorizing waste types and sources, as well as collecting, sorting, weighing and recording them.
 It also includes identifying which items are being recycled and which ones are going to the landfill.
 Businesses need to develop a thorough understanding of their waste stream to efficiently manage it.